 Fortunately, most lectins found in the diet are not quite so life threatening, although they can cause a variety of other problems, especially if they are specific to a particular blood type.
 For the most part, our immune systems protect us from lectins.
 Ninety-five percent of the lectins we absorb from our typical diets are sloughed off by the body.
 But at least five percent of the lectins we eat are filtered into the bloodstream and different reactions in different organs.

-e to follow a clear, logical, scientifically researched plan based on your cellular profile.
+Our blood group diet is the restoration of our natural genetic rhythm.
+Our blood group diet works because we are able to follow a clear, logical, scientifically researched plan based on your cellular profile.
 Next, we will look into what foods should we eat according to our individual blood group.

 Blood group comes from the heredity of foods and their genes, and it’s closely related to the immune system of human body.
 According to medical statistical researches, many diseases are closely tight up with blood group.
 Blood group is inherited and represents contributions from both parents.
 In general, we inherit from either that of the father or the mother (such as group A, group O or group B), or the combination of both parents (such as group AB).
 If the father is of group A and mother is of group B, then the child can be that of group A, group B or group AB.
 He or she is also possible to take group O.